sfeir-open-source/sfeir-school-docker/docs/markdown/40-network/01-network-basics.md

 - 1 : 1 assocation
 - Access container on **bridge** network
 - Bind any port from the **container** to any free port on **host**
-- can bind port on specifics interfaces/IP
+- Can bind port on specifics interfaces/IP

 Notes: